- 7 Reasons Why Your Dogs Stomach Gets Really Hard During Pregnancy

 Symptoms include vomiting, diarrhea, fever, loss of appetite, swollen tummy, and lethargy.

-If your pregnant dog’s tummy is hard and exhibits this symptom, an emergency veterinary treatment is inevitable
+If your pregnant dog’s tummy is hard and exhibits this symptom, emergency veterinary treatment is inevitable

-Usually, treatment for such condition include surgery to repair the rupture, antibiotics, painkillers, or IV therapy,
+Usually, treatment for such condition includes surgery to repair the rupture, antibiotics, painkillers, or IV therapy,

 4. Lactose Intolerance